 A note on Warranty and Service

-Sony has a 1-year warranty on all their headphones.
-For any issues with the product you drop off the product at the service center or ring up the customer care for assistance.
+Sony: Sony has a 1-year warranty on all their headphones.
+For any issues with the product you drop off the product at the service centre or ring up the customer care for assistance.
 Headphone replacement under warranty is valid only if the product is purchased from the following authorized sellers given below here.
 Make sure you check this list before you buy.
 If the product is brought from a different seller, the warranty will not be respected.

 Those that didn’t make the cut